bedops/bedops/docs/content/revision-history.rst

   * Please use :code:`make float128 && make install_float128` to install this build type.

-  * This build type combines support for quadruple, 128-bit precision with the :code:`typical` build type for handling "typical" BED4+ style line lengths.
-At this time, "megarow" support is not enabled with higher precision.
+  * This build type combines support for quadruple, 128-bit precision floats with the :code:`typical` build type for handling "typical" BED4+ style line lengths.
+At this time, "megarow" support is not enabled with higher precision floats.

   * This build will use more memory to store floating-point values with higher precision, and processing those data will require more computation time.
-It is recommended that this build be used only if analyses require a higher level of precision than what the `double` type allows.
+It is recommended that this build be used only if analyses require a higher level of precision than what the :code:`double` type allows.

 * OS X (Darwin) megarow build